-McLaren Engineering Group provided structural and marine engineering services for the construction of two five-story residential buildings above a one-story concrete parking garage structure at Boston’s East Pier.
+McLaren Engineering Group provided structural and marine engineering services for the construction of two five-story mixed-use residential buildings above a one-story concrete parking garage structure at Boston’s East Pier in Massachusetts.
 This 288,000-square-foot project was originally designed as a steel-framed structure, but was redesigned by McLaren using wood frame construction, saving the client millions of dollars.

-Some of Portside’s unique design features include a steel-framed glass-clad structure for the new Amenity Building with a fully occupied roof terrace, and 10-foot tall parapets to create an aesthetic effect in the corners of the building.
+Some of Portside at East Pier’s unique design features include a steel-framed glass-clad structure for the new Amenity Building with a fully occupied roof terrace, and 10-foot tall parapets to create an aesthetic effect in the corners of the building.
 The high parapets were framed using vertical wood trusses that were detailed by McLaren to be pre-fabricated and modularized to allow for ease of field installation.

 McLaren also brought in its marine engineering expertise for the condition assessment of the existing bulkhead and the construction of a new seawall extension for the pier.
 McLaren proactively conducted an inspection of the bulkhead piles ensuring the project wasn’t held up while loading and pile repair was being determined.
 To further help with drainage, McLaren designed a “self-draining” geofoam subgrade along the waterfront roadway to reduce loading impacts and avoid reinforcement of the existing timber-framed wharf and marine bulkhead.